 When these pathways guide local and regional development, urban systems becomes more sustainable.

-Local and regional governments use these these pathways as a guide for sustainable urban development through systemic change.
+Local and regional governments use these pathways as a guide for sustainable urban development through systemic change.
 Each individual pathway is multidimensional, incorporating numerous strategies for sustainable development.
 As part of the low emission pathway, for example, we look at anything from transport and buildings to energy.